Energy hardship expert panel and reference group

 Purpose

-Government has also established an Energy Hardship Reference Group to help shift the dial on energy hardship.
+Government also established an Energy Hardship Reference Group to help shift the dial on energy hardship.
+The group ran for two years from December 2021 to December 2023.

-The group provides a forum to share information and encourage coordination across industry, NGOs, and government agencies.
-Members of the group are able to share insights and updates on their work, and test their ideas.
+The group provided a forum to share information and encourage coordination across industry, NGOs, and government agencies.
+Members of the group were able to share insights and updates on their work, and test their ideas.

-The Reference Group will interact with and complement the work of the Energy Hardship Expert Panel and other groups such as the Consumer Advocacy Council, and ERANZ’s Consumer Care Working Group.
+The Reference Group interacted with and complemented the work of groups such as the Consumer Advocacy Council, and ERANZ’s Consumer Care Working Group.
+The Group also worked closely with the Energy Hardship Expert Panel.

 Members

-20 members from academia, community groups, industry and iwi have been selected for the group, along with 6 representatives from government agencies and a regulator.
+20 members from academia, community groups, industry and iwi were part of the group, along with 6 representatives from government agencies and a regulator.
 Members were selected from a range of backgrounds and positions to ensure a diverse range of skills, connections and perspectives.

 Non-governmental organisations and independent researchers